 "You wouldn't!"
 Tony exclaimed looking over his shoulder in shock before smoothing the scandalized look into amused agreement, "okay, okay, I'm going."
 He laughed, opening Gibbs' door, and heading out to his car.

 It was close to an hour before Tony was finished showering, changing and getting ready for the day, and by the time he made it to Monroe University Hospital, the morning rush was already in full swing.
 People who had gotten drunk the night before and injured themselves were now sober and realizing to what extent, among other car crash victims and various levels of abuse and accidents.
 Tony paid the ER no mind and walked past the non-emergency entrance, lingering just a moment as the scent of fresh blood hit his nose.
 He stood there, intoxicated and breathing deeply, both wanting it and knowing that he couldn't.
-Shaking himself out of it, he walked slowly to the elevators and pressed the up button, tuning out the beeping and whirring, the harsh fluorescent lights, and the scents that were both appealing and repugnant to listen to the elevator make its approach from the lower parking garage as he resisted the urge to turn and stare back towards the ER.
+Shaking himself out of it, he walked slowly to the elevators and pressed the up button, tuning out the beeping and whirring, the harsh fluorescent lights, and the scents that were both appealing and repugnant in order to listen to the elevator make its approach from the lower parking garage.
+It took him some effort, but he resisted the urge to turn and stare back towards the ER.